-Digital Portfolio of Student Growth (DPSG) - This is a digital portfolio, or collection, of your best work throughout the year.
-Over the course of the school year you will be completing a variety of assignments and adding them to your DPSG.
+Portfolio of Student Growth (PSG) - This is a portfolio, or collection, of your best work throughout the year.
+Over the course of the school year you will be completing a variety of assignments and placing them in the PSG crate (located in your TLC class).
 You will be instructed to take specific pieces completed in your classes, and other pieces for your portfolio will be your choice.
+If you are new to Dana mid-year, please feel free to take work you completed at your previous school to include.